xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 I have been using `TextReader.ReadLine()` when reading the input Markdown document.
 The great thing about the implementations of this method is that they are usually enough fast.

-The [`StreamReader.ReadLine`](https://github.com/dotnet/coreclr/blob/6cd92b2da7b3aac86598e7b8d7b6fad063239b6b/src/mscorlib/src/System/IO/StreamReader.cs#L728) implementation for example is well optimized, using internally a pool of `StringBuilder`
+The [`StreamReader.ReadLine`](https://github.com/dotnet/coreclr/blob/6cd92b2da7b3aac86598e7b8d7b6fad063239b6b/src/mscorlib/src/System/IO/StreamReader.cs#L728)  for example is well optimized, using internally a pool of `StringBuilder`

 The [`StringReader.ReadLine`](https://github.com/dotnet/coreclr/blob/6cd92b2da7b3aac86598e7b8d7b6fad063239b6b/src/mscorlib/src/System/IO/StringReader.cs#L116) is also performing only a fast scan of newline character and `substring` on the original string.